kajigor/afp-2024-cub-fall/README.md

 * Imagine, you have a fleet of fitness trackers which may operate in different units of measure.
 Collect statistics from them.
 * Implement a scientific calculator which supports not only basic arithmetic operations, but also some trigonometry and has a memory cell.

+I have chosen task 'Implement a scientific calculator which supports not only basic arithmetic operations, but also some trigonometry and has a memory cell.'.

+I used Monad Transformers, GADT and DSL.